CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/integration.md

 KleidiCV is designed to be easily reusable as it is a single C++ library with a C API and its only runtime dependency is the C standard library.
 (Only compile-time C++ constructs are used in the library.)

+For multithreaded usage, see [Threading](threading.md).
+KleidiCV exposes threaded entry points that run through callbacks implemented by the integrating application.

 KleidiCV is already integrated into OpenCV, `adapters/opencv/kleidicv_hal.h` and `adapters/opencv/kleidicv_hal.cpp` contains the implementation of it.
 It can be